cristoper/feedmixer/README.rst

 $ pipenv run gunicorn feedmixer_wsgi

-Note that the top-level install directory must be writable by the server running the app, because it creates the logfiles ('fm.log' and 'fm.log.1') and its cache database ('fmcache.db') there.
+Note that the top-level install directory must be writable by the server running the app, because it creates the logfiles ('fm.log' and 'fm.log.1') there.

 As an example, assuming an instance of the FeedMixer app is running on the localhost on port 8000, let's fetch the newest entry each from the following Atom and RSS feeds: